Eurypterid: Internal relationships

 The most important character used in eurypterid taxonomy is the type of prosomal appendages as this character is used to define entire suborders.
 General leg anatomy can also be used to define superfamilies and families.
 Historically, the chelicerae were considered the most important appendages from a taxonomical standpoint since they only occurred in two general types: a eurypterid type with small and toothless pincers and a pterygotid type with large pincers and teeth.
 This distinction has historically been used to divide the Eurypterida into the two suborders Eurypterina (small chelicerae) and "Pterygotina" (large and powerful chelicerae).
 This classification scheme is not without problems.
 In Victor Tollerton's 1989 taxonomic revision of the Eurypterida, with suborders Eurypterina and Pterygotina recognized, several clades of eurypterids today recognized as stylonurines (including hibbertopterids and mycteroptids) were reclassified as non-eurypterids in the new separate order "Cyrtoctenida" on the grounds of perceived inconsistencies in the prosomal appendages.

 Modern research favors a classification into suborders Eurypterina and Stylonurina instead, supported by phylogenetic analyses.
 In particular, pterygotid eurypterids share a number of homologies with derived eurypterine eurypterids such as the adelophthalmids, and are thus best classified as derived members of the same suborder.
 In the Stylonurina, the sixth pair of appendages is represented by long and slender walking legs and lack a modified spine (referred to as the podomere 7a).
 In most eurypterids in the Eurypterina, the sixth pair of appendages is broadened into swimming paddles and always has a podomere 7a.
 75% of eurypterid species are eurypterines and they represent 99% of all fossil eurypterid specimens.
 Of all eurypterid clades, the Pterygotioidea is the most species-rich, with over 50 species.
 The second most species-rich clade is the Adelophthalmoidea, with over 40 species.

-The cladogram presented below, covering all currently recognized eurypterid families, follows a 2007 study by O. Erik Tetlie.
-The stylonurine suborder follows a 2010 study by James Lamsdell, Simon J. Braddy and Tetlie.
-The superfamily "Megalograptoidea", recognized by Tetlie in 2007 and then placed between the Onychopterelloidea and Eurypteroidea, has been omitted as more recent studies suggest that the megalograptids were members of the superfamily Carcinosomatoidea.
-As such, the phylogeny of the Carcinosomatoidea follows a 2015 study by Lamsdell and colleagues.
+A complete analysis of the taxonomy and phylogenetics of eurypterids was published in 2025 by Lamsdell based on all his research on the group, recognizing similar relationships to previous studies but also adding one new superfamily, ten new families, six new genera, and one new species.
+Every described species was evaluated, though not all were included in the analysis, with Dorfopterus and Marsupipterus removed from Eurypterida as indeterminate arthropods.
+The resultant interreelationships of Eurypterida can be seen below, showing orders, superfamilies, and families.